At the top of this morning's front page is the story:

 Peabody Energy, America’s biggest coalmining company, has funded at least two dozen groups that cast doubt on manmade climate change and oppose environment regulations, analysis by the Guardian reveals.

-The funding spanned trade associations, corporate lobby groups, and industry front groups as well as conservative . . .
+The funding spanned trade associations, corporate lobby groups, and industry front groups as . . .

 (It wasn't the first time and it probably won't be the last)